8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 Sail deep into the fjord and admire the sheer walls around you, with the most famous of them – The Pulpit Rock – rising over 600 m above the fjord.
 You’ll pass some tiny islands, caves, and waterfalls.
 It’s a sight to behold…

-We visited Lysefjord twice.
-Once on a rainy day when we did the Lysefjord cruise in combination with the Pulpit Rock hike, and then on a sunny day when we sailed all the way to Florli and climbed the world’s longest wooden staircase – Florli 4444.
-Needless to say, you’ll have much nicer views if you visit the Lysefjord on a sunny day, but it’s still an impressive trip even if it rains.
+Our experience: We visited Lysefjord twice: once as part of the Lysefjord cruise in combination with the Pulpit Rock hike, and once on the way to Florli where we climbed the world’s longest wooden staircase – Florli 4444.
+One of these trips was on a grey rainy day and the other one when it was sunny.
+Needless to say, you’ll have much nicer views if you visit the Lysefjord on a sunny day, but it’s still a very impressive trip even if it rains.

-Practical information: Lysefjord cruise can be done the whole year.
+Practical information: Lysefjord cruise can be done year-round.
 It starts in Strandkaien in Stavanger city center and takes about 3 hours.
 You can find more information about the fjord cruise here.

-TIP: Lysefjord cruise is the most popular trip in Stavanger, so book early, especially when cruise ships are in town.
+PRO TIP: The Lysefjord cruise is the most popular excursion in Stavanger, so book early.

 The purpose of this post is to show you that there is so much more to see and do in Stavanger than just the Lysefjord and the Pulpit Rock hike.
 At the same time, you really don’t want to miss these two main highlights that Stavanger is famous for!